good-jinu/good-jinu/README.md

 This is what i have learned 📚

-- 🌐 Web programming (react, vue, express)
+- 📊 data engineering
-- 🎮 game developing (Unity)
+- 🌐 Web BE / FE
-- 📊 data engineering and machine learning
+- 🎮 game developing